pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "Reality is incredibly larger, infinitely more exciting, than the flesh and blood vehicle we travel in here.
 If you read science fiction, the more you read it the more you realize that you and the universe are part of the same thing.
 Science knows still practically nothing about the real nature of matter, energy, dimension, or time; and even less about those remarkable things called life and thought.
 But whatever the meaning and purpose of this universe, you are a legitimate part of it.
 And since you are part of the all that is, part of its purpose, there is more to you than just this brief speck of existence.
 You are just a visitor here in this time and this place, a traveler through it."
 --Gene Roddenberry

+"..because it's not all clowns and balloons."
+--Fred Rogers

+"The most important learning is the ability to accept and expect mistakes and deal with the disappointments that they bring."
+--Fred Rogers

+"We need to help our children become more and more aware that what is essential in life is invisible to the eye."
+--Fred Rogers

+"The only thing that ever really changes the world is when somebody gets the idea that love can abound and can be shared."
+--Fred Rogers

+"When I was a boy and I would hear about something scary, my mother would tell us 'Always look for the people who are helping; you'll always find somebody who's trying to help.'"
+--Fred Rogers

+"This is what I give.
+I give an expression of care every day to each child, to help him realize that he is unique.
+I end the program by saying 'You've made this day a special day by just your being you.
+There's no person in the whole world like you, and I like you just the way you are.'
+And I feel that if we in public television can only make it clear that feelings are mentionable and manageable, we will have done a great service."
+--Fred Rogers

+"From the time you were very little, you've had people who have smiled you in to smiling, people who have talked you in to talking, sung you in to singing, loved you in to loving."
+--Fred Rogers

+"What we see and hear on the screen is part of who we become."
+--Fred Rogers

+"'I like you as you are, exactly and precisely.
+I think you turned out nicely, and I like you as you are.'
+And children need to hear that.
+I don't think that anybody can grow unless he really is accepted exactly as he is."
+--Fred Rogers

+"In this country a child is appreciated for what he will be.
+He will be a great consumer some day."
+--Fred Rogers

+"A plea not to leave the children isolated and at the mercy of their own fantasies of loss and destruction."
+--Fred Rogers

+"I am tired of hearing people who have long ago set aside the concerns of childhood telling everybody what children really need.
+I'll tell you what children need.
+They need adults who will protect them from the ever-ready moulders of their world."
+--Fred Rogers

+"I felt that the adults around me were pressuring me to be what I couldn't be yet.
+'Act like a grown-up.'
+I'd hear them say.
+Well, I was afraid they'd laugh at me when I tried."
+--Fred Rogers

+"I think that those who would try to make you feel less than who you are, I think that's the greatest evil."
+--Fred Rogers

+"I think everybody longs to be loved and longs to know that he or she is loveable.
+And consequently the greatest thing that we can do is to help somebody know that they're loved and capable of loving."
+--Fred Rogers

 "A conservative is a man with two perfectly good legs who, however, has never learned to walk forward."
 --Franklin Delano Roosevelt